 Network segmentation of a power grid's communication system can make the grid more resilient to cyberattacks.
-Here we develop a novel trilevel programming model to optimally segment a grid communication system, taking into account the actions of an information technology (IT) administrator, attacker, and grid operator.
+We develop a novel trilevel programming model to optimally segment a grid communication system, taking into account the actions of an information technology (IT) administrator, attacker, and grid operator.
 The IT administrator is allowed to segment existing networks, and the attacker is given a budget to inflict damage on the grid by attacking the segmented communication system.
 Finally, the grid operator can redispatch the grid after the attack to minimize damage.
 The resulting problem is a trilevel interdiction problem that we solve using a branch and bound algorithm for bilevel problems.
 We demonstrate the benefits of optimal network segmentation through case studies on the 9-bus Western System Coordinating Council (WSCC) system and the 30-bus IEEE system.
 These examples illustrate that network segmentation can significantly reduce the threat posed by a cyberattacker.

 Widespread integration of social media into daily life has fundamentally changed the way society communicates, and, as a result, how individuals develop attitudes, personal philosophies, and worldviews.
 The excess spread of disinformation and misinformation due to this increased connectedness and streamlined communication has been extensively studied, simulated, and modeled.
 Less studied is the interaction of many pieces of misinformation, and the resulting formation of attitudes.
 We develop a framework for the simulation of attitude formation based on exposure to multiple cognitions.
 We allow a set of cognitions with some implicit relational topology to spread on a social network, which is defined with separate layers to specify online and offline relationships.
 An individual’s opinion on each cognition is determined by a process inspired by the Ising model for ferromagnetism.
 We conduct experimentation using this framework to test the effect of topology, connectedness, and social media adoption on the ultimate prevalence of and exposure to certain attitudes.